Quick Links

 Regular guided reading sessions in Foundation through to year 2, enables teachers to ensure that children are developing fluency with their reading so that they can have a more secure understanding of the text.
 Guided reading enables teachers to work closely with small groups to also develop their comprehension skills.

 In our school, our reading curriculum links closely with our writing curriculum; we use a text-based approach that enables us to create opportunities for reading, discussion and writing within English and reading lessons.
-In this endeavour, we teach whole class immersed in reading sessions alongside guided reading.
-This is where we immerse the children in a class text, picture book or extract so that we can expose the children to rich and varied vocabulary and different language structures.
+This means we immerse the children in a class text, picture book or extract so that we can expose the children to rich and varied vocabulary and different language structures.
 These in turn become models for the children’s own writing.
 As the children move higher up the school, regular whole class immersed in reading sessions, replace guided reading.
 In these classes, children who are still struggling to decode age appropriate books, in addition to the whole class lessons are provided with timely intervention.
+Our classrooms are inclusive and supportive of all learners.

 Throughout the school, we have a skills based approach to reading using VIPERS (Vocabulary, Inference, Prediction, Explain, Retrieve and Sequence/Summarise).
 These skills are taught explicitly to the children, and regularly referenced throughout our reading lessons.